jkeohan/bonus_lectures/AWS/Lambda/intro-to-lambda.md

-On the left we will see the navigation and let's click on **Functions**.
+On the left we will see the navigation and here let's click on **Functions**.

 <img src="https://i.imgur.com/PyTDHzK.png" width=200>